 You can see the complete illustrated blog article series via Medium, and view or download the booklet summarising the series.
 This features a curated series of 7 thought pieces on the topic of 'Smart Places' - from digital placemaking to data-driven built environment design and planning.
 Each is authored by a different leader in this field, who has shared their insight and expertise to highlight a contemporary place-based challenge, and set out opportunities and their vision for how using a Smart Places approach (citizen engagement combined with data/tech) could improve the places of tomorrow.
 Each article features a bespoke illustration communicating this future vision.

 Interested in discussing your reactions or thoughts on a particular article or the general Smart Places topic?
 You can view the discussion from our online events or add in your thoughts by looking for #SmartPlaces on Twitter.
 Much of the existing discussion shown is from the weekly one-hour Tweet Up discussions held during May and June 2020 - each hosted by a different blog author with attendees including industry and public sector professionals, academics and other interested organisations and individuals.

-The Smart Places series will culminate in all 7 blog authors coming together for a one hour online panel discussion (3-4pm 26 June) and public Q&A on the Smart Places theme - sign up via Eventbrite here.
+The Smart Places series culminated in all 7 blog authors coming together for a panel discussion on 26 June 2020.
+Miss it?
+View the recording.

 As we consider the way forward into a changed and changing world, EFI seeks to put research, education and engagement in the service of the wider community and to support recovery and regeneration.
 The Smart Places initiative will contribute to conversations and activities in core sectors linked to the Data-Driven Innovation and City Region Deal contribution including creative industries; tourism and festivals; financial services/fintech; public services/data civics; future infrastructure; and ethics of data and AI.